nathanhaigh/ngs-handout/README.md

-This github repo has been setup to help foster a more sustainable collaborative environment in which the workshop content can be developed and refined.
+This GitHub repo has been setup to help foster a more sustainable collaborative environment in which the workshop content can be developed and refined.
 To facilitate this we are: